pranavg2901/CODSOFT/README.md

 The API is designed to provide a seamless backend for managing services, bookings, employees, and more.
 It is built using **Django Rest Framework (DRF)** and follows RESTful principles.

 ### **Key Features**
-- **Authentication**: All endpoints require authentication using JWT tokens.
+- **Authentication**: All endpoints require authentication using JWT tokens with the `Bearer` scheme.
 - **CRUD Operations**: Create, Read, Update, and Delete resources like services, bookings, and employees.
-- **Integration**: APIs for RazorPay, email notifications, and Google Maps.
+- **Integration**: APIs for RazorPay, email notifications, Twilio and Google Maps.

 ---